 Finally, if people don’t understand the threat they will not even see the attack coming, much less be able to respond and protect themselves.
 Cyber security awareness training is the only way to prepare everyone for the new reality we live and work in.

-Cyber security is not an IT problem.
+Cyber security is not an IT problem either, according to Prosyn.
 It is a risk management problem.
-This is easier to understand in you work in a regulated industry.
-There, the concept, language, even governance of risk management is part of the daily lexicon.
+This is easier to understand in your work and in a regulated industry.
+Therefore, the concept, language, even governance of risk management is part of the daily lexicon.
 This is why it’s so important that you understand how to respond to risk as well as being aware of what the risks may be before they occur.

 Cyber security, like all risk management, is there to protect value.
 Therefore, you can never have cyber security (the value protector) report to IT (the value creator).
 That creates a conflict of interest.
 Just like IT reports directly to the CEO, so must cyber security.
 They are parallel tracks keeping the business train aligned and moving.